 - English/Spanish bilingual fluency

-Summer Camp Counselors report to the Site Manager in Durham, Orange, or Wake County.
+The CIT Mentor will report to the Site Manager in Orange or Wake County.

 A formal review will be conducted by the supervisor to establish and assess progress against employee goals.
 Ongoing feedback provided through regular supervision and work plan development/review sessions.

 The work of the Orange CIT Mentor is typically performed at our Orange County location.
 The work of the Wake CIT Mentor is typically performed at our Wake County location.
 Travel to off-site locations is occasionally required.

 - Our Orange County location is at Brumley Forest, 3223 New Hope Church Rd, Chapel Hill, NC.

 - Our Durham County location is at West Point on the Eno City Park, 5101 North Roxboro St, Durham, NC 27704.